NotInsaneYet/sc2d/README.md

 # sc2d — Steam Controller 2 Android Daemon

-Turn your Steam Controller (2026) into a standard Android gamepad — no Steam required.
+Turn your Steam Controller (2026) into a standard Android gamepad, no Steam required.

 Works on any **rooted Android device** with `CONFIG_HIDRAW` + `CONFIG_INPUT_UINPUT` (Retroid Pocket 3/4/5, Odin, Ayaneo, etc.).